Mai Kuraki: Musical style

 Kuraki's songs are often written and produced by the fellow musicians from her label, Being Group, such as Aika Ohno, Akihito Tokunaga, and Yoko Blaqstone, and Cybersound, an engineering team in Boston and Michael Africk.
 Kuraki frequently blends elements of J-pop, R&B, dance, and sometimes rock into her songs, and her records typically include a combination of ballads and uptempo tracks.
 Following her debut, Kuraki was credited with influencing the revival of R&B in Japan of the late 1990s and the early 2000s.
 Other musicians in the field counts Misia, Hikaru Utada, and Yuki Koyanagi.
 Delicious Way (2000) prominently displayed R&B and J-pop sound, while Perfect Crime (2001) incorporates rock sound, as seen on "Stand Up" and "Come On!
 Come On!".
 Her third studio album Fairy Tale (2002) adopted a wide range of genres, including surf rock on "Feel Fine!" and Christmas music on "Winter Bells", while sticking to the R&B sounds.
 On her fourth studio album If I Believe (2003), Kuraki mixed the elements of R&B, J-pop and kayokyoku on "Time After Time (Hana Mau Machi de)".
 On the album, she recorded a song, "Tonight, I Feel Close to You" with a Singaporean singer Stefanie Sun.

 Her fifth and sixth studio albums Fuse of Love (2005) and Diamond Wave (2006) saw the drastic change in her musical style, diverting into the teen pop and J-pop sounds throughout the entire albums.
 Kuraki returned to R&B sound on her seventh studio album, One Life (2008).
 For the album, Kuraki listed some musicians outside of Being Group, including Martin Ankelius and Daisuke Miyachi.
 For Touch Me!
 (2009), Kuraki worked with R&B, J-pop, hip hop music, aiming for musical diversity and artistic growth.
 Kuraki worked with Rodney Jerkins on her ninth studio album Future Kiss (2010), influenced by the American R&B sounds.
 For her tenth album Over the Rainbow (2012), Kuraki collaborated with a Japanese hip hop musician, Nerdhead, on the several songs.
 Kuraki listed some American musicians on her eleventh studio album Smile (2017), including Nash Overstreet and Porcelain Black.
 After the gagaku-influenced song "Togetsukyo (Kimi Omou)" (2017) commercially succeeded, Kuraki veered into incorporating the traditional Japanese sounds on her songs.
 Her twelfth studio album Kimi Omou: Shunkashūtō (2018) mixed elements of J-pop, R&B, gagaku, kayokyoku, and rock.
 For her thirteenth studio album Let's Goal!: Barairo no Jinsei (2019), Kuraki enlisted the Western musicians such as Fernando Garibay, Benjamin Ingrosso, and Quiz & Larossi.
+The works of Kuraki have been remixed by prominent DJs, including Johnny Vicious, Justin Strauss, Mark Kamins, and Ken Ishii.